rajutamang1011/web_assignment/README.md

-I assignment i have used SCSS for styling
+In this assignment, I have used SCSS for styling

 Refrence Site :- https://www.theclip.net/